MinecraftHopper/MinecraftHopper/_help/failed-check-session-lock/index.markdown

 ---
 layout: article
-title:  "Error Code 134"
+title:  "Failed to Check Session Lock"
-name: "code-134"
+name: "failed-check-session-lock"
-desc: "How to fix Error Code 134 in Minecraft"
+desc: "How to fix Failed to Check Session Lock in Minecraft"
 ---

 ## Failed to check Session Lock